captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Take a trip to Acapulco, the Poconos, your veal it was impeccable, maybe open up a little place, or not --
+Take a trip to Acapulco, the Poconos, your veal it was impeccable, maybe open up a little place, or not—

 ---